AfDB's African Development Fund mobilises $8.9bn for low income countries - African Business

 According to the Bank, the $8.9bn collected in Tangier will also be used to support infrastructure investment and debt management.
 The 2023 to 2025 financing cycle will also have a focus on empowering women and girls “as a condition for achieving inclusive and sustainable development.”

-The Abidjan-based institution has set significant targets for 2025, including connecting 20 million people to electricity, 32 million people to water and sanitation, 15 million people to reliable transport systems, and improved agriculture for 24 million people.
+The Abidjan-based institution has set significant targets for 2025, including connecting 20m people to electricity, 32m people to water and sanitation, 15m people to reliable transport systems, and improved agriculture for 24m people.

 UK gives $650m